 At the foot of Ben Nevis is Ben Nevis Distillery where they use the source of the highest mountain in Britain to create whisky.
 You can take a guide around the Distillery to understand more about the whisky process and to sample a taste at the end.

 Scotland really is a great destination for solos.
-If we had to describe Scotland in three words it would be: breathtaking, historical, and of course, fun.
+Solo travel to Scotland for breathtaking scenery, plenty of history, and of course, plenty of fun.

-Free Tours – There are free tours from the Royal Mile in the centre of Edinburgh, as well as ghost tours and literary pub tours ran by authors who take you around places mentioned in well-known books.
+Free Tours – To find out more about Scotland, there are free tours from the Royal Mile in the centre of Edinburgh, as well as ghost tours and literary pub tours ran by authors who take you around places mentioned in well-known books.
 You can also find free walking tours in other cities such as Glasgow, and Aberdeen.

-Get Your Guide – Get Your Guide offers day tours to the Highlands, Loch Ness, Glen Coe, the Isle of Skye and so many more.
-Just check the available dates and choose the activity that you want to do then book your ticket online.
-You can check reviews for each tour too.
+Get Your Guide – Get Your Guide offers Scotland day tours including tours of Scottish Highlands, Loch Ness, Glen Coe, the Isle of Skye and so many more.
+Just check the available dates and choose the activity or guided tour that you want to do then book your ticket online.
+You can check reviews for each tour and day trip too.

 Scotland Group Tours